 Bargaining units - California Teachers Association (CTA) and California School Employees Association (CSEA) were notified of meetings where they could provide input and support the development of the LCAP.
 Members have been involved in meetings throughout the year that have involved the budget process and planning that affects staffing and other relevant issues.
 Members of both bargaining units have been involved in committee meetings.
-The presidents of both associations were personally contacted prior to the Public Hearing.
+Input was sought prior to final board approval.